 How much does it cost to paint countertops?

 It costs much less to paint countertops than to replace them!
 A large countertop painting kit will cost $100-200 typically.
 Buying the painting materials separately gives you more color choices and will save you a little bit of money depending on your choices of paint, sealer, and brush / roller quality.

 DIY Painted Countertop Reviews

-Dawn (one of our beloved contributors!) painted her kitchen countertops 4 years ago, and they’re one of the most popular countertops on our site (featured here).
+Dawn (one of our beloved contributors from Designing Dawn) painted her laminate kitchen countertops to look like quartz 4 years ago, and they’re one of the most popular countertops on our site (featured here).
 The process, in a nutshell: clean/sand, and “faux” paint in layers to resemble stone countertops (including adding glitter!), then seal with Envirotex Lite for a glossy finish.